CCI-MOC/documentation/docs/source/how-tos/To-do-list-for-New-MOC-Intern-and-Member.md

 4. Trello: Send mail to msd@bu.edu with your Trello user name and you will be added to the appropriate organization.

-5. TODO: Contact Jen on how she would like to gather information on new people to publish to the website.

 ### For Support Types

 Some of the items below require levels of access that must be earned over time, based on proving knowledge and judgement.
 Leveling Up is encouraged!